Just before 10 in the morning, David Howell held court on the first tee as gray skies hung low over the forested hills of western New Hampshire.

 Enter Howell.
 And Patti Neal.
 And her husband, Jim.
 And their son, Patrick, and his cousin, Josh Beer, and Peter Bowman, and 30 more locals who chipped in to buy—and save—their home course.
-Some kept their day jobs; Howell runs a bar and Beer teaches high school history.
+Some kept their day jobs; Howell has since moved on from a career as a Geologist and Stanford Professor and Beer still teaches high school history.
 In between posting on GolfClubAtlas and making impromptu trips to Cypress Point, Bowman makes his living as the town dentist (license plate: “WALPULL”).

 Others, like the Neal family, who had been playing at Hooper for more than 50 years, took things to another level.